 Estimating the availability of the team

 Before selecting items from the Backlog, the team is also responsible for estimating how much time each member has for Sprint-related work.
 Most team member’s days will not be dedicated entirely to Sprint work.
 Available time should be determined by the average workday minus the time they expect to spend doing other work like maintenance, attending meetings, lunch breaks, email, and bug-fixes.

-Realistically, most people have 4-6 hours of time per day available for Sprint work.
+Realistically, most people have four to six hours per day available for Sprint work.

 Estimating time to complete each Backlog item

 The second piece of the puzzle is figuring out how much time each item itself will take.
 This requires the Product Owner and team to work together to break each item down into individual tasks.
-Those tasks can then be assigned an estimated time to complete.
+You can then assign those tasks an estimated time to complete.
 The time to complete all items selected for the Sprint cannot exceed the time available on the team.

 Each task and time estimate is recorded in a document called the Sprint Backlog.
 This is a version of the Backlog that is relevant only to the current Sprint.

 Once your team has finalized member availability as well as the time needed for each task, the team then begins determining who will complete each item by volunteering.